SupaMinovative/ToDoList/README.md

 ## 📝 Note:
-**This project is for learning purposes only and was developed by following a Udemy tutorial.**
+**This project is for learning purposes only and was developed by following a Udemy lesson with adaptation from tutorial.**